RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo journalctl -fu gpsd
 ```

-To ensure that the gps is reading correctly, execute either `gpsmon` (recommended) or `cgps -s` to view live data from GPSD.
-If using `gpsmon`, you should see NMEA sentences straming along the bottom of the terminal.
+To ensure that the gps is reading correctly, execute either `gpsmon` or `cgps` to view live data from GPSD.
+You should see GPS data streaming along the bottom of your terminal.

 ## Use PPS timing
 [PPS (Pulse per second)](https://en.wikipedia.org/wiki/Pulse-per-second_signal) is a highly precise electrical signal that is sent at the "top" of the second every second.
 It is accurate to the nanosecond order of magnitude.